BaseMax/DotWhitespace/README.md

 ### Acknowledgments

+This language was inspired by [Whitespace](https://en.wikipedia.org/wiki/Whitespace_(programming_language)).

+However DotWhitespace is not a whitespace interpreter, and the grammar is different in many ways.

 The grammar idea for this language was first taken from **Whitespace**, but these have nothing to do with each other and are different in many ways.

 Thanks to Prof. Jeremy Douglass for mentions this to me.